huggingface/diffusers/docs/source/en/using-diffusers/reusing_seeds.md

 But if you need to reliably generate the same image, that depends on whether you're running the pipeline on a CPU or GPU.

+> [!TIP]
+> It might seem unintuitive to pass `Generator` objects to a pipeline instead of the integer value representing the seed.
+However, this is the recommended design when working with probabilistic models in PyTorch because a `Generator` is a *random state* that can be passed to multiple pipelines in a sequence.
+As soon as the `Generator` is consumed, the *state* is changed in place which means even if you passed the same `Generator` to a different pipeline, it won't produce the same result because the state is already changed.

 <hfoptions id="hardware">
 <hfoption id="CPU">